aniruddha27/Garbage-Segregator/README.md

 We trained our own Artificial Neural Network and SVM.

-We also used pre-trained models, VGG16 and ResNet, available in Keras which had won ImageNet competitions in 2013 and 2015 respectively.
+We also used pre-trained models, VGG16 and ResNet to test on the data.

 ## Dataset link: https://drive.google.com/open?id=1YIO6SWMS48IgMZsm-3EJs8Evd0o4sBYB